rsa-tools/motif_discovery_clusters/README.md

 -   Upstream regions, defined by annotated gene coordinates, are also of variable length.

-This tutorial is step-by-step protocol for the task of discovering and annotating DNA motifs in clusters of upstream sequences for species supported on the RSAT::Plants server, which have been obtained mostly from Ensembl Plants (<http://plants.ensembl.org>, 6), but also include data from the JGI Genome Portal (<http://genome.jgi.doe.gov>) and the National Institute of Agrobiological Sciences in Japan (<http://barleyflc.dna.affrc.go.jp/bexdb/>).
-In addition, RSAT::Plants integrates footprintDB (<http://floresta.eead.csic.es/footprintdb>), a collection of position-specific scoring matrices (PSSM) representing transcription factor binding motifs (TFBM), as well as their cognate binding proteins (7), which can be used to annotate discovered motifs and to predict potentially binding transcription factors.
+This tutorial is step-by-step protocol for the task of discovering and annotating DNA motifs in clusters of upstream sequences for species supported on the RSAT::Plants server, which have been obtained mostly from Ensembl Plants (<http://plants.ensembl.org>, 6), but also include data from resources such as the JGI Genome Portal (<http://genome.jgi.doe.gov>). <!-- and the National Institute of Agrobiological Sciences in Japan (<http://barleyflc.dna.affrc.go.jp/bexdb/>).-->
+In addition, RSAT::Plants integrates footprintDB (<https://footprintdb.eead.csic.es>), a collection of position-specific scoring matrices (PSSM) representing transcription factor binding motifs (TFBM), as well as their cognate binding proteins (7), which can be used to annotate discovered motifs and to predict potentially binding transcription factors.

 # Materials